Using Rulex Platform REST API¶

 }

-From this answer we gather the access_token entry to be used in the following request.
+From this answer you gather the access_token entry to be used in the subsequent request.

-In this sample we are going to produce in cURL, a synchronous API call to compute in full computation a whole Rulex Factory flow:
+In this sample we are going to produce in cURL, a synchronous API call to compute a whole Rulex Factory flow in full computation mode:

 curl --location --request POST 'https://' \